President and Chief Executive Officer; Chairman of the Board

 Charles H. Cannon, Jr.

-Mr. Cannon has served as Chairman/CEO of JBT (John Bean Technologies) Corporation (a designer and manufacturer of systems and products for the food technology, military and air transportation industries) since August, 2008.
+Mr. Cannon served as Chairman/CEO of JBT (John Bean Technologies) Corporation (a designer and manufacturer of systems and products for the food technology, military and air transportation industries) from August, 2008 until his retirement.
 He was Senior Vice President of FMC Technologies, Inc. (a manufacturer of systems and products for the energy, food processing and air transportation industries) from March, 2004 to July, 2008.
-Prior thereto he served as Vice President of FMC Technologies, Inc. from February 2001 through February 2004.
+Prior thereto, he served as Vice President of FMC Technologies, Inc. from February 2001 through February 2004.
 Mr. Cannon has been a Director of Standex since 2004.

 Thomas E. Chorman